 We intend to qualify and elect to be taxed as a real estate investment trust ("REIT") for federal tax purposes beginning with our taxable year ending either December 31, 2013, or December 31, 2014.
-If we qualify and elect to be taxed as a REIT, we generally would not be required to pay federal and state income taxes on the distributions we make to our stockholders, other than any distribution made to eliminate our earnings and profits for periods prior to our REIT election.
-Any TRS through which we may conduct operations will be required to pay federal and state income taxes on its taxable income.
+If we qualify and elect to be taxed as a REIT, we generally will not be required to pay federal and state income taxes on the distributions we make to our stockholders.
+Any TRS through which we may conduct operations will be required to pay federal and state income taxes on its taxable income, if any, at the then-applicable corporate rates.
 To the extent we do not qualify or elect to be taxed as a REIT for federal income tax purposes, we will be subject to regular corporate income tax on our taxable income.